 Just south of James Ranch and Honeyville is a relaxing oasis for travelers touring the North County corridor.
-The newly renamed Durango Hot Springs Resort & Spa will provide unparalleled amenities and services through the extensive renovation of the historic Trimble Hot Springs.
-Durango Hot Springs will expand from one hot pool and an Olympic swimming pool to a series of 12 ADA accessible mineral pools ranging in temperature with various soaking options and spa services.
+The Durango Hot Springs Resort & Spa provides unparalleled amenities and services through the extensive renovation of the historic Trimble Hot Springs.
+Durango Hot Springs features a series of 12 ADA accessible mineral pools ranging in temperature with various soaking options.

-Phase I will be completed by mid-July with the new swimming pool, four hot springs soaking pools and a completely renovated spa.
-Six Japanese-style Ofuro tubs will be available on the property, filled to the individual user's desired temperature and refilled after each use.
-A unique Aquagen system adds microscopic "nonobubbles" of oxygen infused into some of the hot springs pools, creating a number of health and water quality benefits.
+Six Japanese-style Ofuro tubs are available on the property, filled to the individual user's desired temperature and refilled after each use.
+A unique Aquagen system adds microscopic "nono- bubbles" of oxygen infused into some of the hot springs pools, creating a number of health and water quality benefits.